giridhar7632/parallaxEffect/README.md

 1) You can use <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translate">`transform: translate(X,Y);`</a> or <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translate3d">`transform: translate3d(X,Y,Z);`</a> for creating different effects.
 1) You can also create a parallax on `mousemove` using <a href="https://developer.mozilla.org/en-US/docs/Web/API/UIEvent/pageX">`pageX`</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/API/UIEvent/pageY">`pageY`</a>.

+You can add parallax-effect on your websites for creating best of the user experience and display your content more interactively.
 Make use of creativity and create different parallax effects.
-Share it with me on slack as [@giridhar](https://hackclub.slack.com/team/U013E6KE9UJ), I'd love to see it!
+Share it with me on slack [@giridhar](https://hackclub.slack.com/team/U013E6KE9UJ), I'd love to see them!

 ## Inspiration

 These are some projects made using parallax-effect.

 * **Multilayer Parallax** : [Firewatch](http://www.firewatchgame.com/)- they created really awesome hero page using multilayer parallax.

 * **Horizontal parallax** : Best example of horizontal parallax :upside_down_face:
   * Check it [here](https://codepen.io/danbhala/full/GJGQad).
 [Source code](https://codepen.io/danbhala/pen/GJGQad).
   * [Horizontal parallax gallery](https://codepen.io/pehaa/full/zYxbxQg).
 [Source code](https://codepen.io/pehaa/pen/zYxbxQg).

 * **Parallax on Mouse Move** : Not only on `scroll`, Parallax effect can also be seen on `mousemove`.
+  * You can find mousemove parallax effect in [GitHub erroe page](https://github.com/404).
+You can see the castle and all things behind the octacat move as you move your mouse pointer.
   * Check this awesome effect [here](https://codepen.io/ge1doot/full/oXWepr).
 [Source code](https://codepen.io/ge1doot/pen/oXWepr)
   * I created this one for demonstrating parallax on mousemove.
 You can check it [here](https://horizontal-parallax-effect.giridharhackclu.repl.co/).
 [Source code](https://repl.it/@Giridharhackclu/horizontal-parallax-effect).